stevegbrooks/commodify/docs/final_report.md

 The processed data were output as csv files and then uploaded to the database via MySQL.
 The database can be recreated using the DDL.sql file which links to the provided csv files.

-The major entity resolution questions conerned how to deal with the problem that different commodites have different attributes (for example corn has acreage but electricity does not), and different data are available at the country and state levels, for example wheat production data are available by country and by US state, but wheat consumption is only available at the country level.
+The major entity resolution questions concerned how to deal with the problem that different commodities have different attributes (for example corn has acreage but electricity does not), and different data are available at the country and state levels, for example wheat production data are available by country and by US state, but wheat consumption is only available at the country level.
 We decided that the best solution for the user was to include all the commodities supply and demand data in a single table, called **Commodity**, meaning we avoided having many different tables with different attributes at the cost of having many null values in the table.
+For example, Commodity was not split into Agriculture and Non-agriculture tables even though only production and consumption data is populated for Non-agriculture commodities (the rest of the non-primary key values are null).

-The table is in BCNF.
+The **Commodity** table is in BCNF.
 We achieved this by placing metadata, such as the sector each commodity belongs to (e.g. agriculture for soybeans), to a separate table called **Commodity_Group**, and also the **Political_Entity** table, which contains information about countries and US states, including their names and the id used in the **Commodity** table.
 (It was necessary to use ids rather than names because there is a country called Georgia and also a state!)
 We determined which territories to include and which versions of their names to use, which abbreviations, and their ids, manually in Excel.
 The **Commodity_Group** and **Political_Entity** tables are also in BCNF.
-It was necessary to decide which countries and terrritories to include (for example we excluded the Netherlands Antilles from our list of political entities, although we had historic data for them, because that country was dissolved in 2010), which exact names to use for them, and which abbreviations.
+It was necessary to decide which countries and territories to include (for example we excluded the Netherlands Antilles from our list of political entities, although we had historic data for them, because that country was dissolved in 2010), which exact names to use for them, and which abbreviations.

 The weather data are held in a table called **Weather**, which is also in BCNF.
-While a range of climate parameters were included in the raw dataset, the team identified that rainfall and precipation were the most relevant weather parameters to study commodities trends, and hence, other weather data was omitted (e.g. wind speeds, haze) at this stage of the project to avoid unnecessary complexity of the dataset.
+While a range of climate parameters were included in the raw dataset, the team identified that rainfall and precipitation were the most relevant weather parameters to study commodities trends, and hence, other weather data was omitted (e.g. wind speeds, haze) at this stage of the project to avoid unnecessary complexity of the dataset.

 ![](CommodifyERD.png)